yeboahnanaosei/ghanamps/README.md

-# `ghanamps` A tiny cli and server that returns a JSON of all the members of parliament in Ghana.
+# `ghanamps` A simple cli and server that returns a JSON of all the members of parliament in Ghana.

 ### LIVE WEB VERSION
 You can simply make a request to this URL to get the JSON: